sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 from label names to basic block indices and uses this map to "link" together connected basic blocks.
-Linking in this way (rather than just constructing the name/index mapping and using that at runtime) gives us slightly faster execution - it's faster to load an array index than it is to e.g. load a heap-allocated object (as in a pointer-linked graph) or compute a string hash every time we need to find a label location.
+Linking in this way (rather than just constructing the name/index mapping and using that at runtime) gives us slightly faster execution - it's faster to load an array index than it is to e.g., load a heap-allocated object (as in a pointer-linked graph) or compute a string hash every time we need to find a label location.
 To see why this is faster than chasing a pointer, consider that we can exploit spatial locality by storing blocks in contiguous memory.
 Since a block is usually small, a set of blocks stored in contiguous memory may be able to fit in cache, making